-The new Ivinghoe Old School Community Hub on Ivinghoe Lawn houses the CuriosiTEA Rooms, a popular, welcoming and affordable drop in café which opens 7 days a week.
-There are also plans to offer a range of activities for all ages ranging from baby yoga & sensory sessions, play & drama for toddlers and upwards, through to a variety of coffee / lunch / after school clubs with an IT suite for small businesses and separately to teach IT to new learners.
-The facility hope to offer film shows, artists in residence, on-going exhibitions, arts, crafts & sewing, exercise to music etc. This community space Is also available to hire for parties and seasonal celebrations, organically expanding to whatever the community needs for its wellbeing.
+The Ivinghoe Old School Community Hub on Ivinghoe Lawn houses the CuriosiTEA Rooms, a popular, welcoming and affordable drop in café which opens 7 days a week.
+There are also a range of activities for all ages.
+This community space is also available to hire for parties and seasonal celebrations, organically expanding to whatever the community needs for its wellbeing.